Quantile Hedging in a Semi-Static Market with Model Uncertainty: Dual Representations

-which is a randomized composite hypothesis test.
-The dual representations in this section suggest that to solve the quantile hedging problem, we can try to solve the associated hypothesis testing problem.
-If for $\pi(\alpha,F)$, the corresponding optimal test, or equivalently, the maximizer $\hat F'$ in (\ref{goal2}) exists, then the superhedging strategy of $\hat F'$ achieves expected success ratio $\alpha$ and thus is the optimal quantile hedging strategy.
+(\ref{test}) can be regarded as a randomized composite hypothesis test discussed in \cite{LSY13,Gushchin2015}, in which $\prob$ and $\QP$ (together with $F$) correspond to the set of alternate and null hypothesis, respectively, and the goal of (\ref{test}) is to find an optimal test, which maximizes the power of the test, given significance level $x$.
+There is also a constraint that only tests equal to ratios of two upper semianalytic functions are considered.
+The difference from \cite{LSY13,Gushchin2015} is that there does not exist a dominating measure for both $\prob$ and $\QP$.

-As discussed in Section \ref{intro}, there does not necessarily exist a dominating measure for $\prob$ and $\QP$, and extant results in composite hypothesis test does not help find the optimal test in (\ref{goal2}), nor the optimal hedging strategy (note that there is actually another constraint that $\psi$ must be a ratio of two upper semianalytic functions).
-Furthermore, the the dual representations in this section is not very helpful in calculation of the quantile hedging price or the maximum expected success ratio, because the set of martingale measures $\QP$ is very difficult to characterize.
-Thus, in the next section, we provide an approximation method of the quantile hedging price that is implementable numerically.
-This method help the agent calculate an approximate quantile hedging price, and also leads to an approximating hedging strategy, which delivers the desired performance in the original market.
+To summarize, the dual representations in this section suggest that to solve the quantile hedging problem, we can try to solve the associated hypothesis testing problem.
+If $V(\pi(\alpha,F),F) \geq \alpha$, and the corresponding optimal test, or equivalently, the maximizer $\hat F'$ in (\ref{goal2}) exists, then the superhedging strategy of $\hat F'$ achieves expected success ratio $\alpha$ and thus is the optimal quantile hedging strategy.